scherezade/WAVES/README.md

 1) The script includes a USER section for customization.
 2) The probe data is available at the following URL/DOI: 10.5281/zenodo.13820945

+The WAVES repository is associated with the following DOI:  ***.